 4) After the reading is completed, students write a summary telling what really happened (which can be done individually or in cooperative groups).

-Another strategy I find effective to building schema for both reading and writing lessons are Word Splashes.
-Students can work individually, in pairs, or small groups to brainstorm words related to the topic to be studied.
+Another strategy I find effective for building schema for both reading and writing lessons are Word Splashes.
+Students can work individually, in pairs, or in small groups to brainstorm words related to the topic to be studied.
 Word Splashes work well with nonfiction topics and fictional themes before, during, and after reading as new vocabulary is acquired.
-The beauty of the Word Splash is that the word list developed can be utilized with post reading writing assignments.
-Students can adjust the size of words to indicate their level of importance to the topic too.
-The Word Splash shared above would work well with fictional books like Frog and Toad are Friends, with science in the study of life cycles, or with nonfiction about frogs and amphibians.
+The beauty of the Word Splash is that the word list developed can be utilized with post-reading writing assignments.
+Students can adjust the size of words to indicate their level of importance to the topic, too.
+The Word Splash shared above would work well with fictional books like Frog and Toad are Friends, with science in the study of life cycles, or with nonfiction pieces about frogs and amphibians.

-The last instructional practice for reading comprehension I'd like to share is the active reading process.
-You may have heard the term, Stop and Jot or Close Reading?
+The last instructional practice for reading comprehension I’d like to share is the active reading process.
+You may have heard the terms Stop and Jot or Close Reading?
 No matter what you call it, I have found that it works well for those students who tend to be word callers or who need extra support to retain information.
 Basically, I have my students box, underline, star, and label information as they read.
 This process is what students need to do to be able to add new information into their schema.
-When I am teaching a reading skill such as Cause and Effect Relationships, I begin the process using a printable anchor chart (hard copy for students and projectable on my Smartboard).
-We mark what's important on the chart, and then in small group, they work with a leveled book (using sticky notes) or printed article. (one way to modify with text is to photocopy the leveled text for that day).
+When I am teaching a reading skill, such as Cause and Effect Relationships, I begin the process using a printable anchor chart (hard copy for students and projectable for my SMARTBoard).
+We mark what’s important on the chart, and then in small groups, they work with a leveled book (using sticky notes) or a printed article.
+(One way to modify with text is to photocopy the leveled text for that day).

-Carla is in her twenty-third year of teaching, and is currently a reading specialist in Lynchburg, Virginia.
+Carla is in her twenty-third year of teaching and is currently a reading specialist in Lynchburg, Virginia.
 Her blog, Comprehension Connection, is dedicated to all aspects of the reading process.
-You can access her blog with the button below.